 The Standard 750 ml Wine Bottle

-It may come as some surprise to many, then, to hear that while these different looking bottles all have the same capacity, there are at least 9 other specified sizes of bottle that exist, but that are rarely used or seen.
-These sizes may become even more rare as the packaging industry for wine changes, learn more about this in our wine packaging feature, "Boxed Wine, Cans & Tetra Paks®: The Future of Wine Packaging".
+It may come as some surprise to many, then, to hear that while these different looking bottles all have the same capacity, there are at least 9 other specified sizes of bottles that exist, but that are rarely used or seen.
+These sizes may become even rarer as the packaging industry for wine changes, learn more about this in our wine packaging feature, "Boxed Wine, Cans & Tetra Paks®: The Future of Wine Packaging".

 Micro-Oxygenation and Evolution of Wine

 Before looking at the different sizes of bottles (and what they commonly contain), it’s worth first thinking about why different sizes exist in the first place.

 While large amounts of oxygen are bad for wine, converting it to vinegar, very small amounts over long periods of time alter the chemical makeup ever so slightly, adding the various flavors of evolution that we look for and enjoy.
 Corks, both natural and some synthetic varieties, are designed to allow just the right amount of oxygen into the wine bottle to help the wine evolve in this way.

 The surface area of a cork is pretty much always the same, meaning that a good quality cork, without flaw, will always transfer a regular amount of oxygen into the wine bottle.
 Using this logic, one can assume that the speed at which a wine evolves will depend on the amount of liquid within the bottle.
 Or put more simply, the more liquid there is inside the bottle, the lesser the effects of oxygen entering, and the longer the wine can be stored.
 Or to put it simpler, the bigger the bottle, the longer the wine inside (assuming it is of sufficient quality and potential) can be stored for or aged.